More sacred places in one place than anywhere else

 The most salient feature of the Temple Mount, a sacred place for both, Muslims and Jews, is the oldest Islamic shrine, the Noble Sanctuary, better known as the Dome of the Rock, along with the Al Aksa Mosque, the third most important mosque in Islam.

-The fact is, it's hard to separate the sacred and the mundane in Jerusalem.
+It's hard to separate the sacred and the mundane in Jerusalem.
 Many of the sites you will find listed elsewhere on this site also have religious elements to their history.

 Some Jerusalem holy sites are undeniably affiliated with a particular religion, such as the Wall, the last remnant of Judaism's holy Temple, or the Dome of the Rock, which is a Muslim shrine built upon the remains of the Second Temple, but many others are venerated by multiple faiths.